rakibkibriaa/rakibkibriaa/README.md

 My undergraduate research focused on deep learning-based methods for scene-agnostic visibility prediction.
 During this work, I explored several neural network architectures, including **Convolutional Neural Networks (CNNs), Fully Convolutional Networks (FCNs), Multilayer Perceptrons (MLPs), and Transformer-based models**.

-Alongside research, I have worked on a range of hands-on networking and security projects involving **malware analysis, binary reverse engineering, web security, buffer overflow attacks, cryptographic systems, TCP congestion control, and socket programming**.
+Alongside research, I have worked on a range of hands-on networking, systems, and security projects involving **malware analysis, binary reverse engineering, web security, buffer overflow attacks, cryptographic systems, TCP congestion control, socket programming, operating systems, compilers, and computer graphics**.

 These experiences gradually shaped my interest in systems, networking, and security.
 In particular, the Computer Networks and Computer Security courses at BUET made me curious not only about how communication protocols and systems are designed, but also about how they behave when assumptions break or when an adversary actively tries to exploit them.